jakartaee/specifications/data/1.0/_index.md

 ---
 title: "Jakarta Data 1.0 (under development)"
 date: 2023-05-30
-summary: "Release supporing Jakarta EE 11"
+summary: "Release supporting Jakarta EE 11"
 ---

 The Jakarta Data specification provides an API for easier data access.
 A Java developer can split the persistence from the model with several features, such as the ability to compose custom query methods on a Repository interface.